ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 ### Your Cookie Choices
 You can control cookies through:
 - **Browser settings**: Most browsers let you block or delete cookies
-- **Our cookie preferences**: Adjust settings in your CultureCrunch account dashboard
+- **Our cookie preferences**: Adjust settings in your Culture Crunch account dashboard
 - **Opt-out tools**: Use browser extensions or privacy tools to limit tracking

 **Note**: Disabling essential cookies may prevent you from accessing certain platform features.